vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/virtual-tpm/README.md

 ### What is an endorsement key?

+![NOTE: Organizations that are required to rotate encryption keys will sometimes ask about rotating the EK, which is how this topic arises.
+Practically speaking, the EK cannot be rotated in either the physical or virtual worlds, except by replacing the TPM completely, which is impractical and unnecessary.
+Compliance auditors and GRC staff should not ask about rotating the EK.

 The TPM 2.0 Endorsement Key (EK) is a permanent asymmetric key pair that is generated and stored in a TPM, including the vTPM, during instantiation or manufacture.
 The EK is designed to be non-migratable, which means it cannot be moved to another TPM, nor can it be changed.

-Organizations that are required to rotate keys will sometimes ask about rotating the EK, which is how this topic arises.
-Practically speaking, the EK cannot be rotated in either the physical or virtual worlds, except by replacing the TPM completely, which is impractical and unnecessary.
-Compliance auditors and GRC staff should not ask about rotating the EK.

 The EK serves two primary purposes: it helps to uniquely identify a TPM (or the device to which it is attached), and it serves as a root of trust for other keys that the TPM generates for use in encryption and digital signing.
 The EK is typically used indirectly through other keys tied to it, helping ensure that these operations are secure and specific to the TPM and device.